Public Interest Disclosures

 There are confidentiality obligations for those receiving information relating to a public interest disclosure to not disclose that information, unless authorised by law.

-MTIA and IBAC will take all reasonable steps to ensure the contents of your disclosure and your identity is kept confidential.
+VIDA and IBAC will take all reasonable steps to ensure the contents of your disclosure and your identity is kept confidential.
 It is also in your best interests to keep your disclosure confidential to protect yourself.
 Only discuss it and related matters with the investigating body.

-The Act also provide disclosers the avenue to discuss the matter with other support persons such as your spouse or partner, employee assistance counsellor, health professional, legal advisor, trade union or WorkCover (if you need to make a compensation claim).
+The Act also provides disclosers the avenue to discuss the matter with other support persons such as your spouse or partner, employee assistance counsellor, health professional, legal advisor, trade union or WorkCover (if you need to make a compensation claim).
 This is available even where a confidentiality notice issued by IBAC, the Victorian Ombudsman or Victorian Inspectorate is in place, unless an investigating body directs otherwise.

 External disclosures